 - White milky oil

-To quickly a permanently seal your blown head gasket, go to your local auto parts store and pick up one of BlueDevil’s head gasket sealing products.
-If you have a small leak or 4 or 6 cylinder engine pick up BlueDevil Pour-N-Go 16oz head gasket sealer.
+To quickly and permanently seal your blown head gasket, go to your local auto parts store and pick up one of BlueDevil’s head gasket sealing products.
+If you have a small leak or 4 or 6 cylinder engine pick up BlueDevil Pour-N-Go 16oz Head Gasket Sealer.
 Simply add it to your radiator and your head gasket leak will be sealed as your drive!
-For larger leaks or 8 cylinder engine use BlueDevil Head Gasket Sealer.
-BlueDevil Head Gasket Sealer requires the removal of your vehicles thermostat and a complete cooling system flush but is guaranteed to fix your blown head gasket!
+For larger leaks or 8 cylinder engines, use BlueDevil Head Gasket Sealer.
+BlueDevil Head Gasket Sealer requires the removal of your vehicle’s thermostat and a complete cooling system flush but is guaranteed to fix your blown head gasket!